 First Congregational Church can trace its beginning to some fiercely independent women and the Temperance movement in the late 1800’s.
-In July of 1892, Mrs. Emmaline Haskel and several other members of the First Presbyterian Church of San Rafael petitioned their minister to allow them to celebrate Communion with “unfermented wine.”
+In July of 1892, Emmaline Haskel and several other members of the First Presbyterian Church of San Rafael (FPC) petitioned their minister to allow them to celebrate Communion with “unfermented wine.”
 To their dismay, their request wasn’t just rejected, it was condemned as an “indictment of our Lord’s Last Supper,” and the minister “preached mightily” on the error of their ways.

-After thoughtful consideration, Mrs. Haskell and the others left in November of that year and started holding Bible Classes in the parlor of “Mrs. McDonald’s Temperance Boarding House” at 2nd and B streets.
-They started to attract additional people, and on Christmas day 1892, they moved their informal services to a larger room at the Women’s Christian Temperance Union at 3rd and B streets.
+After consideration, Mrs. Haskell and the others left FPC in November 1892 and started holding Bible Classes in the parlor of Mrs. McDonald’s Temperance Boarding House at 2nd and B streets.
+Their gatherings started to draw more people, and on Christmas Day 1892, they moved their informal services to a larger room at the Women’s Christian Temperance Union at 3rd and B Streets.

 The E Street Church Circa 1930